 Well, I’ve tested it now…not really on purpose but I was confronted with something I wanted in the store that had some barley malt in it…otherwise the ingredients were clean and all things I’ve safely eaten so I went ahead and got it.
 I’ve had a pretty severe reaction from ingesting just about 2 oz of the drink with the barley malt in it…so, alas, I am, now, officially gluten intolerant.
 (I happen to have celiac genes as well, but having the genes isn’t definitive –think epigenetics, genes are not determinant in and of themselves — and I know others in my family have them and do not have celiac…by the time I could have been tested for celiac I had been gluten free for too long).
 Hoping the reaction will be gone by tomorrow…I’m 36 hours out and it’s a bit better but I’m tired of it.

-I did the below as a status update on Facebook today … it was originally a comment in response to one of my fellow gluten sensitive friends in the thread with the above post:
+this was originally a comment in response to one of my fellow gluten sensitive friends in the thread with the above post:

 Gluten: I don’t miss bread enough to care all that much.
 But I do resist the idea that it’s unsafe for me to eat ANYTHING…It angers me that I have to feel unsafe around food at all.
 And I still sometimes simply cannot believe what happens when I eat certain foods…it remains mind-boggling to me.
 Food sensitivities are intense teachers.
 Bottom line it’s a teaching in humility … and no one likes that. (see here)